Father’s Day Surf & Turf

 - Optional: ½ teaspoon Dijon mustard

-- Optional: pinch of smoked paprika or cracked pepper
+- Optional: pinch of cracked black pepper

 Grilled Buttered Lobster Tail